CS2103JUN2017-T2/addressbook-level4/src/test/data/ManualTesting/TestScript.md

    Redo can be done either by keying in the command `redo` or using the shortcut `Ctrl`+`Y`.
 The active entries should disappear again.
 Execute undo once more with `Ctrl`+`Z` to bring back the active entries for the upcoming tests.

 ### Time-Saving Features
-1. **Auto-complete for command word and multiple keywords**
+1. **Auto-complete for command word and multiple keywords using `tab`**
    Key in the following line of incomplete words
    `l u t`
    Press the `tab` key, and the command should auto-complete to `list upcoming to`.
-   Complete the command
+   Complete typing the rest of the command to show all upcoming entries until 8pm today:
    `list upcoming to 8pm`
 1. **Double-`tab` to show all possibilities of possible words for autocomplete if a single match cannot be found**
    Key in the following in the command box
    `c`
    Press `tab` once.
 You should notice auto-complete doesn't work because there are two possible commands, i.e. `clear` and `complete`.
    Now, try pressing `tab` twice (double-tap) and MultiTasky should display the possible commands:
    `c:  clear        complete`
 1. **Shortcuts**
    Try all the following keyboard shortcuts: